nodejitsu/prenup/README.md

 ## Features

 - Scenarios are created using Kyuri, a custom dialect of Gherkin geared towards asynchronous programming
-- Heavily influenced by Cucumber.
-If you know Cuke, you know Nuptials.
 - Generates VowsJS testing stubs (VowsJS is a well established node.js testing framework)
 - Intuitive and friendly user interface that takes the frustration out of Behavior Driven Development
 - Milestones, Features, Scenarios, Points
 - Support for 160+ languages
+- Heavily influenced by Cucumber.
+If you know Cuke, you know Nuptials.

+## things that would be implemented if we didn't build this in 48 hours

+- real-time project management collaboration using [socket.io][9]
+- user accounts using [roles.js][7]
+- automated billing using [paynode][8]
+- native mobile app (iPhone / iPad / BlackBerry) using [Titanium AppCelerator][6]

 ## Using Nuptials